Appendix B: Principles of Cloud-Oriented Security Protections

 For the Government’s security protections to be most effective, they should be deployed on systems whose data is worth such a sustained and sophisticated defense, such as HVAs.
 Systems that contain information that would have a low impact if compromised should instead be optimized for agility and availability, thus freeing security resources for more sensitive systems.

 An isolated system with no sensitive information therefore might merit a more streamlined architecture.
-Figure 3 shows how a low-security system may serve requests directly:
+Figure 3 shows how a low-impact system may serve requests directly: